shaack/cm-chessboard/README.md

 Returns the piece on a square or `null` if the square is empty.

+Returns a **Promise** which will be resolved, after the piece is set.

 ### setPosition(fen, animated = true)

 Sets the position as `fen`.
 Special values are `"start"`, sets the chess start position and `"empty"`, sets an empty board.
 When `animated` is set `false`, the new position will be shown instant.

-Returns a **Promise** which will be resolved, when the Animation has finished.
+Returns a **Promise** which will be resolved, after the Animation has finished.

 [Example for **setPosition**](https://shaack.com/projekte/cm-chessboard/examples/pieces-animation.html)